bitmonk8/dosatsu-cpp/KuzuDatabaseImprovementSugestions.md

 ## Specific Implementation Recommendations

-The following recommendations focus on the remaining high-priority improvements after the successful implementation of inheritance tracking.
+The following recommendations focus on the remaining high-priority improvements that would enhance the generated Kuzu database with more complete AST information.